Name Printer

 Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence Plantations, in New-England, in America, begun and held by adjournment at Newport, the fourth Monday of August, in the twenty-second year of the reign of His Most Sacred Majesty, George the Second, by the grace of God, of Great-Britain, France, and Ireland, King, defender of the faith, &c.

-Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence-Plantations, in New-England, in America; begun and holden at South-Kingstown, within and for the said colony, on the last Wednesday of October, one thousand seven hundred and fifty-seven, and in the thirty first year of the reign of His Most Sacred Majesty George the Second, by the grace of God, king of Great-Britain, and so forth.
+Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence-Plantations, in New-England, in America; begun and held by adjournment at Providence, the first Monday of December, in the year of our Lord, one thousand seven hundred and fifty: and in the twenty-fourth year of the reign of His Most Sacred Majesty, George the Second, by the grace of God, of Great-Britain, France, and Ireland, king, defender of the faith, &c.

 Franklin, Ann Smith The duty of all Christians, urged, in a discourse on I Cor.
 XV.
 58. delivered in a congregation at Newport, on Rhode-Island.
 By Nathaniel Clap.

-Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence Plantations, in New-England, in America; begun and held by adjournment at Newport in said colony, on the third Monday of August, one thousand seven hundred and fifty-one: and in the twenty-fifth year of the reign of His Most Sacred Majesty, George the Second, by the grace of God, of Great-Britain, France, and Ireland, king, defender of the faith, &c.
+Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence Plantations, in New-England, in America; begun and held at Newport, in said colony, on Tuesday the first day of May, one thousand seven hundred and fifty; and in the twenty-third year of the reign of His Most Sacred Majesty George the Second, by the grace of God, of Great-Britain, France, and Ireland, king, defender of the faith, &c.

-Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence Plantations, in New-England, in America; begun and held at Newport by adjournment, on Monday the sixth of September, one thousand seven hundred and fifty-six, and in the thirtieth year of the reign of His Most Sacred Majesty George the Second, by the grace of God, king of Great-Britain, and so forth.
+Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence-Plantations in New-England in America; begun in consequence of warrants issued by His Honor the governor, and held at Newport on Monday the eighth of September, one thousand seven hundred and fifty five, and in the twenty ninth year of the reign of His Most Sacred Majesty George the Second, by the grace of God, king of Great Britain, and so forth.